jcameronjeff/p2/packages/tailwind-plugin-elements/README.md

 > **Prerequisite**: This guide expects Tailwind to already be configured.
 Follow the [instructions to initialize Tailwind](https://tailwindcss.com/docs/installation) in your project if you haven't already.

 1. Install as a dependency `npm install @prism2/tailwind-elements`

+> **Maintainer Note**: This package is not yet published, you will need to link the dependency locally in order to install.
+>
 2. Add plugin to your Tailwind configuration file.

   ```js